Arena football: The field

+An Arena Football field in comparison to a standard American Football size.

 As its name implies, arena football is played exclusively indoors, in arenas usually designed for either basketball or ice hockey teams.
 The field is the same width 85 ft and length 200 ft as a standard NHL hockey rink, making it approximately 30% of the dimensions of a regular American gridiron football field, and 19% of a Canadian gridiron football field (the total playing area, including the end zones of an Arena football field is 17000 sqft).
 The scrimmage area is 50 yd long (unlike the field in NFL which is 100 yd long), and each end zone is approximately 8 yards deep, two yards less than the standard 10 yards.
 Depending on the venue in which a game is being played, the end zones may be rectangular (like a basketball court) or, where necessary because of the building design, rounded (like a hockey rink; this is much like some Canadian football fields where the end zones can be cut off by a track).
 Each sideline has a heavily padded barrier, with the padding placed over the hockey dasher boards.

-The goalpost uprights are 9 ft wide, and the crossbar is 15 ft above the playing surface.
-Taut rebound nets on either side of the posts bounce any missed field goals back into the field of play.
+The goalpost uprights are 9 ft wide, and the crossbar is 15 ft above the playing surface, 50% narrower and higher than outdoor goalposts.
+In the original form of arena football, taut rebound nets on either side of the posts bounce any missed field goals back into the field of play.
 The ball is "live" when rebounding off these nets or their support apparatus.
 The entire goalframe and goalside rebound net system is suspended on cables from the rafters.
 The bottom of the two goalside rebound nets are 8 ft off the playing surface.
 Each netframe is 32 ft high by 30 ft wide.
+(Other indoor leagues have used the same size goalpost but omit the rebound nets, due to their costs, inability to fit in arenas with lower ceilings, and—prior to 2007—the patent covering the rebound nets.)

 A player is not counted as out of bounds on the sidelines unless he is pushed into or falls over the sideline barrier.
 This rule was put in place before the 2006 season.
 Before that time, a sideline with only a small amount of space (typically 6" to 12") existed between the sideline stripe and the barrier which would provide the space for a ball carrier to step out of bounds before hitting the sideline barrier.